pansapiens/docker-inspect2compose/README.md

 # docker-inspect2compose

 `docker-inspect2compose` is a simple Python program that converts Docker container information into a Docker Compose service definition.
-It retrieves information about a running container on the host and generates a `docker-compose.yml` configuration.
+It retrieves information about running containers on the host and generates a `docker-compose.yml` configuration.
 The script can also merge this information into an existing `docker-compose.yml` file.